-As a partner in the human research endeavor, the USC Institutional Review Board is committed to protecting the rights and welfare of all human research participants and facilitating research efforts undertaken by USC faculty, staff, and students, and members of the LAC+USC community.
+As a partner in the human research endeavor, the USC Institutional Review Board is committed to protecting the rights and welfare of all human research participants and facilitating research efforts undertaken by USC faculty, staff, and students, and members of the Los Angeles General Medical Center community.
 This is accomplished by ensuring that the principles of the Belmont Report and federal, state, and local laws and regulations, as well as USC policies are adhered to by all study personnel.

 To ensure all submissions to the USC IRBs are reviewed efficiently and thoroughly, we offer the following guidelines.
 Follow them carefully.
 Submissions that do not adhere to the basic guidelines described below will be returned without review.
 For questions and clarifications to the guidance, please contact the HRPP.